smith-sj/ottr/README.md

 1. open terminal
 1. `cd` into the `ottr/src` directory containing `ottr`
 1. run `./installer.sh`
-1. run `./ottr init`
+1. initialize ottr by running `./ottr init`

-1. now that ottr is initalized you can run the script using the command `ottr` from the current working directory
+Now that ottr is initalized you can run the script using the command `./ottr` from the current working directory

 ### Installing ottr